jonocarroll/wp_content/_drafts/2018-10-05-adding-strings-in-r.md

 <img src="https://jcarroll.com.au/wp-content/uploads/2018/10/nazi-240x300.jpg" width="240" height="300" />

-Could it be, though?
+Could we make it work, though?
 That got me wondering.
 My first guess was to just create a new <code>+</code> function which <i>does</i> allow for this.
-The problem there is that it doesn't seem to work.
 The normal addition operator is

 [code language="r" light="true"]
 `+`